-This document D2.4 reports the activities done by Textarossa partner CINI (UNIPISA) in WP2.
+This document D2.4 reports the activities done by TEXTAROSSA partner CINI (UNIPISA) in WP2.

 D2.4 deals with the preliminary HDL design, using SystemVerilog, verification and synthesis of accelerator IPs for cryptography.

-The suite of the IPs are called eXtreme Secure Crypto IPs and are designed according to the specs in D2.1.
+The Secure Crypto IPs are designed according to the specifications defined in the revised D2.1.